Find the Best Yard Drainage Contractors for Your Business

 Understanding Your Drainage Problem in Coral Gables

 The first step toward a solution is diagnosing the issue.
 In Coral Gables, common signs of poor surface drainage include standing water that lasts more than 24 hours after a storm, soggy lawns, soil erosion near foundations or landscaping, and water intrusion into basements or crawl spaces.
-The city's flat topography and high water table can complicate natural runoff, making engineered solutions often necessary1.
+The city's flat topography and high water table can complicate natural runoff, making engineered solutions often necessary.
 A professional assessment will map the water flow on your property, identify low spots, and calculate the amount of impervious surface (like driveways and roofs) contributing to the problem.
-This evaluation is critical, as the City of Coral Gables bases its Stormwater Fee on the impervious area of each property to fund municipal drainage infrastructure2.
+This evaluation is critical, as the City of Coral Gables bases its Stormwater Fee on the impervious area of each property to fund municipal drainage infrastructure.

 Core Solutions for Yard Drainage and Site Grading